ftorres7382/OpenViatica/Project_Source/Documentation/Contribution_Documentation/README.md

 3. CamelCase for class names
 4. Upper_Case_Snake for modules
 5. Upper_Case_Snake for folder names
+6. Type Check Standards: To mainatin the project correctly, we will need to enforce certain type safety standards even in python.
-6. Project MUST pass "mypy --strict" check
+    1. Project MUST pass "mypy --strict" check
+    2. ALL dynamic variables MUST use ```typeguard.check_type``` to validate their expected schema
+        - This way, when the data mutates to a value we do not expect, the program just blows up and we know where to fix things.
+    3. ALL functions MUST have the  ```typeguard.typechecked``` decorator to validate arguments on runtime
+    4. Exceptions:
+        - Scripts that require the minimum amount of packages installed for user experience.
+    5. Notes:
+        - This could be used to enforce type safety on the project as a whole but would still need some testing
+        ```python
+        from typeguard import install_import_hook

+        # Call this at the very top of your entry point (e.g., main.py)
+        install_import_hook('my_project_package')
+        ```
-7. AI is allowed, but: **YOU ARE RESPONSIBLE FOR THE CODE BEING SUBMITTED**.
+9. AI is allowed, but: **YOU ARE RESPONSIBLE FOR THE CODE BEING SUBMITTED**.
     - The code submitted MUST conform to the coding standard and the scope of the project.
     - Using AI is allowed, but YOU will always be responsible for the code submitted.